Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Melbourne Bar Scene

-There are too many bars in the Melbourne CBD for us to give you a list of bests.
+There are too many bars in the Melbourne CBD to give you a definitive list.
 Include at least one rooftop bar and then choose one of these bars with a story.
-We can’t recommend enough that you join a bar tour and learn about the best spots from a local specialist.
+Honestly, I can’t recommend a bar tour enough — a local guide will take you to places you’d never find on your own.

 Here are a few we love.

-On our visit, we optioned for the gin tasting flights but are keen to do a masterclass on our next visit.
+On our visit, we opted for the gin tasting flights but are keen to do a masterclass on our next visit.

 Open: Thurs-Sunday 4–11 pm